 Specialized Hours of Service sessions can be delivered for companies operating under an Oilfield Exemption Permit.

-Our Hours of Service (log books) workshop provides commercial vehicle drivers and motor carriers with the knowledge needed to properly fill out a driver’s daily log, to stay within the regulated hours of service, to perform thorough pre-trip inspections, and to complete all associated forms.
+Our Hours of Service (log books) workshop provides commercial vehicle drivers and motor carriers with the knowledge needed to properly fill out a driver’s daily log, to stay within the regulated hours of service, and to complete all associated forms.

 This course includes a final exam and a certificate of completion.

 Our load securement workshop (approximately 2.5 hours) covers all particulars associated with the North American Cargo Securement Standard.
 These include the fundamentals of load securement, general cargo securement regulations such as the securement system, containing, immobilizing and securing cargo, and inspection requirements.